Alxandr/master-thesis/src/chapter-4/solvable.md

 by cheat we mean gain access to resources that has been deemed illegal to access during the exam.

-## Preventing access to online resources
+## Preventing Access to Online Resources
 The most damaging resource students can get access to during exams, and the easiest resource to block is arguably the internet.
 By simply disconnecting the students from the internet a whole slew of resources would be unavailable for